 Specifically, EDPR has implemented an Environmental Management System (EMS) developed and certified according to the international standard ISO 14001:2004 for all its wind farms in operation.
 EDPR suppliers must know and understand the EMS.
 They must make the EMS available to their employees and subcontractors, and ensure their full compliance with the procedures set out in the EMS.

 Finally, suppliers are also included in our Health & Safety policies and initiatives.
-Specifically, EDPR is committed to striving for zero accidents in its activities, a principle backed by the company’s OHSAS 18001 certification.
-The company aims to have its entire installed capacity certified by 2017.
+Specifically, EDPR is committed to striving for zero accidents in its activities, a principle backed by the company’s ISO 45001 certification.